ExtendRealityLtd/VRTK/Assets/VRTK/Documentation/API.md

  * **Click Method:** Determines when the UI Click event action should happen.
  * **Attempt Click On Deactivate:** Determines whether the UI click action should be triggered when the pointer is deactivated.
 If the pointer is hovering over a clickable element then it will invoke the click action on that element.
 Note: Only works with `Click Method =  Click_On_Button_Up`
  * **Click After Hover Duration:** The amount of time the pointer can be over the same UI element before it automatically attempts to click it.
 0f means no click attempt will be made.
+ * **Attached To:** An optional GameObject that determines what the pointer is to be attached to.
+If this is left blank then the GameObject the script is on will be used.
- * **Controller:** The controller that will be used to toggle the pointer.
+ * **Controller Events:** The Controller Events that will be used to toggle the pointer.
 If the script is being applied onto a controller then this parameter can be left blank as it will be auto populated by the controller the script is on at runtime.
- * **Pointer Origin Transform:** A custom transform to use as the origin of the pointer.
+ * **Custom Origin:** A custom transform to use as the origin of the pointer.
 If no pointer origin transform is provided then the transform the script is attached to is used.

 ### Class Variables